Rifling: Twist rate

 The third method simply reports the angle of the grooves relative to the bore axis, measured in degrees.

-Note that the latter two methods have the inherent advantage of expressing twist rate as a ratio and give an easy understanding if a twist rate is relatively slow or fast even when comparing bores of differing diameters.
+The latter two methods have the inherent advantage of expressing twist rate as a ratio and give an easy understanding if a twist rate is relatively slow or fast even when comparing bores of differing diameters.

 In 1879, George Greenhill, a professor of mathematics at the Royal Military Academy (RMA) at Woolwich, London, UK developed a rule of thumb for calculating the optimal twist rate for lead-core bullets.
 This shortcut uses the bullet's length, needing no allowances for weight or nose shape.
 The eponymous Greenhill Formula, still used today, is: